Since its inception in 1924, Misericordia University has prepared thousands of excellent teachers for our nation's classrooms.

 All of the University's teacher education programs have been reviewed and approved by the Middle States Association of Colleges and Schools and the Pennsylvania Department of Education.
 Our program completers are candidates for Pennsylvania’s Instructional I Certification.

-The programs offered by the Teacher Education Department have earned "candidate status" awarded by the prestigious National Council for the Accreditation of Teacher Education (NCATE), a national accrediting agency affiliated with the Commission on Higher Education of the United States Department of Education.
+The programs offered by the Teacher Education Department have earned "candidate status" awarded by the prestigious Council for the CAPE -- Accreditation of Educator Preparation (formerly NCATE), a national accrediting agency affiliated with the Commission on Higher Education of the United States Department of Education.

 Additionally, as a prospective student or a person interested in our TED programs, you may be interested in the following facts: